adiman1/liveheartrate/Layer 4 - AWS Services/batched_storage.md

 ---

-## 📚 Why Query S3 Data & How Glue + Athena Help

-### 🔸 The Need

-As heart rate data (or any time-series stream) is delivered to Amazon S3 — especially in formats like **Parquet** and structured with time-based folders — there's often a need to:

-- **Explore recent data** for quick insights.
-- **Run ad hoc analytics** across multiple sessions/days.
-- **Build dashboards** or reports on top of streaming output.
-- Avoid writing custom code just to parse or join large files.

-While S3 is just object storage, it becomes much more powerful when paired with tools that can **understand its structure** and **query it like a database**.

----

 ## The Need for Additional Services

 As heart rate data (or any time-series stream) is delivered to Amazon S3 — especially in formats like **Parquet** and structured with time-based folders — there's often a need to: